Quantitative Reasoning Practice Test

 Exam Objectives:

 The GMAT Quantitative section aims to assess your ability to apply mathematical concepts and reasoning to solve quantitative problems.
-The test objectives include the following:
+The exam objectives include the following:

 1. Problem Solving (approximately 67% - 75%):